SEO in 2019: 14 Ways SEO is Guaranteed to Change

 It’s never too early to begin preparing for the future.
-2019 may very well be a revolutionary year for SEO.
-Between virtual reality and augmented reality, or blockchain and artificial intelligence, we could see massive shifts in the way we, as search engine optimizers, do things.
+2019 will be a revolutionary year for SEO.
+Between virtual reality and augmented reality, or blockchain and artificial intelligence, we will see massive shifts in the way we, as search engine optimizers, do things.

 Below we’ve gathered over 15 of the industry’s top experts to give their predictions on what we’re going to see in 2019.

 While there are many predictions that come as totally expected (hint; the experts believe in voice search!), there are also several, such as Matt’s or Yogesh’s, that come out of left field.